fac27/home-finder/README.md

 - [x] Use the fetch method to make HTTP requests and receive responses
 - [x] Configure the options argument of the fetch method to make GET and POST requests
 - [x] Use the map array method to create a new array containing new values
-- [ ] Use the filter array method to create a new array with certain values removed

 ### DOM
 - [x] Access DOM nodes using a variety of selectors